-However, the amended withholding tax provisions will only apply from 1st January 2020.
+However, the amended withholding tax provisions will only apply probably from 1st January 2021.
 This is due to the temporary suspension of the regulations until the end of December 2019.

 NOTE: The amendment also introduces provisions on exercising due diligence in tax collection (regardless of the amounts paid).
 These regulations have been in force since 1st January 2019.